aerkiaga/nodeverse/README.md

 to travel to other planets and stars via the inventory GUI.
 Information about each will be shown as well.
 To return to the planet, descend into it ('sneak').

-Some planets may have a few colorful piñatas scattered over their surface.
+Most planets have a colorful piñata standing somewhere over their surface.
-Breaking them affords new spaceship parts as random loot.
-These can be used to modify one's ship or create a new one.
+Finding and breaking it affords new spaceship parts as random loot.
+These parts can be used to modify one's ship or create a new one.

 ## Mods
 This is a list of the components that make up this game.
 Each of these mods can